Hank Hall: Zero Hour: Extant

 Extant first reappears in the 1999 one-shot "Impulse: Bart Saves the Universe".
 In it, Extant picks a fight with the original Justice Society as a means of tricking the Linear Men into saving the life of an innocent bystander who was destined to die.
 The man they saved would now go on to develop a nuclear weapon that, when tested, would shift the Earth out of its proper orbit, causing massive changes in the timelines of some of Earth's greatest heroes.
 Among these changes, Hal Jordan never becomes Green Lantern, thus he never becomes Parallax, and never stops Extant from destroying all of time.
 Impulse stops Extant and prevents the Linear Men from saving the doomed scientist.

 He engages the Justice Society again on a later date as he seeks to acquire the reality-warping power of the Worlogog, recently dismantled by Hourman, who fears its power.
-Although Extant succeeds in his goal with the aid of Metron's stolen Mobius Chair, Doctor Fate learns from the imprisoned Mordru that when Hourman dismantled the Worlogog, he retained a small fragment of it, thus creating an infinitesimal flaw that the JSA can exploit.
+Although Extant succeeds in his goal with the aid of Metron's stolen Mobius Chair, Doctor Fate learns from the imprisoned Mordru that when the Hourman dismantled the Worlogog, he retained a small fragment of it, thus creating an infinitesimal flaw that the JSA can exploit.

-After the resurrected Dove sacrifices herself to distract Extant, Hourman divides his powers amongst his teammates, granting them all immunity to Extant's reality-warping powers for four minutes and enabling them to separate him from the Worlogog.
+After the resurrected Dove sacrifices herself to distract Extant, the Hourman divides his powers amongst his teammates, granting them all immunity to Extant's reality-warping powers for four minutes and enabling them to separate him from the Worlogog.
 Following this setback, Extant again attempts to escape.
-Instead, he is teleported by Hourman and Metron, at Atom Smasher's behest, into the seat of an airplane whose crash Kobra caused earlier in the timestream.
-Atom Smasher's mother originally died on the plane that, but he replaces her with a weakened Extant, saving her life and killing Extant.
+Instead, he is teleported by Hourman and Metron, at the Atom Smasher's behest, into the seat of an airplane whose crash Kobra caused earlier in the timestream.
+The Atom Smasher's mother originally died on the plane that day, but he replaces her with a weakened Extant, saving her life and killing Extant.

-Hawk restored
+The Hawk restored

-In response to fan-criticism of Armageddon 2001, many of whose readers felt that the character of Hawk had been severely misused in the story's last-minute changes, DC Comics set about restoring the character as he had originally been intended: a hero.
-DC retconned Extant's portion of Hank Hall's timeline in issue 14 of JSA, dated September 2000, in which Metron announced his intention to erase the villain's timeline.
-This was the second issue of a 3-part story entitled The Hunt for Extant! (the details of which are listed above).
-After this, DC also retcons Monarch's portion of Hall's timeline with the final issue of the 6-part miniseries The Battle for Blüdhaven, dated September 2006, which now depicts Captain Atom's transformation into Monarch, as had been DC's original intention back in 1991.
-Hawk is restored, but he is not revived until the final issue of Blackest Night.
+In response to fan-criticism of Armageddon 2001, many of whose readers felt that the character of the Hawk had been severely misused in the story's last-minute changes, DC Comics set about restoring the character as he had originally been intended: a hero.
+DC retconned Extant's portion of Hank Hall's timeline in issue #14 of JSA, dated September 2000, in which Metron announced his intention to erase the villain's timeline.
+This was the second issue of a three-part story entitled The Hunt for Extant! (the details of which are listed above).
+After this, DC also retcons Monarch's portion of Hall's timeline with the final issue of the six-issue miniseries The Battle for Blüdhaven, dated September 2006, which now depicts Captain Atom's transformation into Monarch, as had been DC's original intention back in 1991.
+The Hawk is restored, but he is not revived until the last issue of Blackest Night.